 Many retirement accounts allow you to postpone paying taxes on your investment until you start taking withdrawals.
 But the IRS will eventually get those deferred tax dollars from you - thanks to a regulation called Required Minimum Distributions, or RMDs.
 Learn when you must start taking withdrawals.

 Step 2: From retirement savings accounts to pensions to Social Security, you may have many sources of retirement income.

-If you’re still working, get a solid understanding of how they can add up to help you meet your retirement goals with this tool.
+If you're still working, get a solid understanding of how they can add up to help you meet your retirement goals with this interactive educational experience.

 Step 3: Create your retirement income strategy.

 Of course, you’ll want affairs to be in order.
 Find out about estate planning and beneficiary designations here.